easybuilders/easybuild-tutorial/docs/jsc/README.md

 * Customises the final module files
   * Customises the names of some modules (such as `Intel` over `iccifort` and `IntelMPI` over `impi`)
-  * Injects an `lmod` *family* in the modules of our compilers and MPI runtimes
+  * Injects an Lmod *family* in the modules of our compilers and MPI runtimes
-  * Adds `lmod` *properties* for GPU enabled applications and user installed software so that they can be easily identified in the `module` view
+  * Adds Lmod *properties* for GPU enabled applications and user installed software so that they can be easily identified in the `module` view
   * Adds a `site_contact` for all modules
-* Updates the `lmod` cache when an installation is made system-wide
+* Updates the Lmod cache when an installation is made system-wide

 We see potential in the use of hooks as a great way of encouraging, documenting and automating "correct" installation processes for our system.